kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 information to express the idea and why it was not acceptable.
 -->

-### Using label selectors
+### Using field selectors

-We consider using label selectors by the Job controller to identify the subset of jobs it should watch.
+We consider using field selectors by the Job controller to identify the subset of jobs it should watch.
 This could result in smaller memory usage.

 **Reasons for discarding/deferring**